-Taking place on the 16th of November, 2019 marks High Sierra Cyclists’ eighth year sponsoring the Ridgecrest Desert Classic.
-We have held onto last year's format because we believe we have found the winning combination with the addition of our fourth course, The Classic Loop.
-This course caters to our riders who simply want to come out and support the race, and aren’t necessarily interested in being competitive or risking getting injured on the Ridgeline.
+Taking place on the 19th of November, 2022 marks High Sierra Cyclists’ tenth year sponsoring the Ridgecrest Desert Classic.
+We will again be staging the race from the college because we believe we have found the winning combination running all four courses from this venue.
+The beginner, sport, and expert courses are aimed at more competitive riders while the the Classic Loop course caters to our riders who simply want to come out and support the race, and aren’t necessarily interested in being competitive or risking getting injured on the Ridgeline.
 Having said that, please do not understand us to mean that it is an “easy” course.
 While shorter and less technical than our other three courses, you will not be able to buy your first mountain bike on Tuesday, get a crash-course ride in on Wednesday and Thursday, then come out on Saturday and feel comfortable riding the sixish miles to the first check point, then down Blacks.

 PLEASE REMEMBER THAT MOUNTAIN BIKING IS INHERENTLY DANGEROUS.
 We do not doctor our trails out here in the desert.
 There are rocks, and drops, and sand traps.
 You may encounter portions of the trail that make you nervous.
 You may even encounter portions of the trail that downright scare you.
 If this occurs, please employ discretion and, if necessary, walk until you feel comfortable again.
 We simply cannot cater to every level of rider, but we are making a genuine effort with all four courses, so we ask that you work with us and make the experience the best you possibly can!

 On an equally serious note, we'd like to recognize and sincerely thank our sponsors.
-There is truly no way we could hold the Ridgecrest Desert Classic every year without the support of these fantastic Ridgecrest businesses: TJ Frisbee Bicycles, Springhill Suites, Toyota of Ridgecrest, Honda Desert Sport Center, Bob & Ardyce's Bicycles, and Clint Freeman with Coldwell Banker Best Reality.
+There is truly no way we could hold the Ridgecrest Desert Classic every year without the support of these fantastic Ridgecrest businesses: TJ Frisbee Bicycles, Toyota of Ridgecrest, Honda Desert Sport Center, T&T Alignment, and Clint Freeman with Coldwell Banker Best Reality.